ryansteed/heuristic-moral-machine/log.md

 New theory - each row is one card, and `Saved` is whether that card was chosen; but how to tell which cards were being compared? no obvious session ID or pointer

-but it seems impossible that each card has its own row! since each row seems like it should be the answer! only possible answer is that they didn't include the other alternative in the data? or not? fuck me, man
+but it seems impossible that each card has its own row! since each row seems like it should be the answer! only possible answer is that they didn't include the other alternative in the data? or not?

 need to find an example where it would have been necessary for the coders to know both alternatives at once